DigiHold/DigiFusion/readme.txt

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+== Frequently Asked Questions ==

+= Does this theme support the full site editor? =

+While DigiFusion is not a block theme, its pro version includes powerful builder features and extensive block support to provide similar flexibility.

+= Is this theme compatible with page builders? =

+Yes, DigiFusion works with popular page builders and includes its own site builder system in its pro version.

+= Does the theme support WooCommerce? =

+Yes, DigiFusion is fully compatible with WooCommerce.

+= Is the theme translation ready? =

+Yes, DigiFusion is fully translation ready and can be translated into any language.